The Leeds Parks Challenge is the first-ever MyMyelitis fundraiser!

 To support the Leeds Parks Challenge fundraiser, you can donate to the fundraiser through my Leeds Hospitals Charity Enthuse page.

 Any donations are greatly appreciated and will be going towards helping other patients receive care.
 For example -

 - Raising £100 for Leeds Hospitals Charity could pay for a wig for someone experiencing hair loss during cancer treatment.

-- Whilst £200 for Leeds Hospitals Charity could pay for arts and craft supplies for the play specialist team to use on a ward.
+- £200 for Leeds Hospitals Charity could pay for arts and crafts supplies for the play specialist team to use on a ward.

 These are just two small examples of what your donations can help achieve.
-Leeds Teaching Hospitals are currently going through major redevelopment work with Hospitals of the Future.
+Leeds Teaching Hospitals are undergoing significant redevelopment work with Hospitals of the Future.

-Leeds Hospitals Charity will be playing a part in funding the Hospitals of the Future.
-So your donation could be directly supporting the development of these facilities to improve the quality of care of patients.
+Leeds Hospitals Charity will play a part in funding the Hospitals of the Future.
+Your donation could directly support the development of these facilities to improve patient's quality of care.

-I will be providing regular updates on my Leeds Parks Challenge through the MyMyelitis Youtube channel and the donation page.
+I will regularly update my Leeds Parks Challenge through the MyMyelitis Youtube channel and the donation page.

-If you would like to donate, please visit my Leeds Hospitals Charity Enthuse page and give generously.
+If you want to donate, please visit my Leeds Hospitals Charity Enthuse page and give generously.